planetlabs/planet-client-python/design-docs/content-gsx-notes.md

 * Get an API key
 * Authenticate against the service
-* Search and download data with the CLI
+* Search and download data using the CLI
-* Search and download data with the SDK
+* Search and download data using the Python calls
 * Find key content and support

 # A clear top nav will help with the GSX